algopian/ChromeClaw/README.md

 ## Known Limitations

-- **Side panel width** — Chrome enforces a fixed side panel width; the UI is constrained to ~400px
 - **MV3 service worker idle** — The background service worker may be terminated after 30s of inactivity; long-running streams use keep-alive mechanisms
-- **No Pyodide** — Code execution in the browser is not supported; code artifacts are display-only
-- **Local LLM performance** — On-device inference speed depends on hardware; WebGPU is preferred over WASM for acceptable throughput
+- **Local LLM performance** — On-device inference speed depends on hardware
 - **WhatsApp connection** — Requires a persistent offscreen document to maintain the Baileys WebSocket connection; Chrome may reclaim the offscreen document under memory pressure

 ## License